 - have satisfactory facilities in the house for the preparation and cooking of food, including a sink with a satisfactory supply of hot and cold water

-- have a suitably located water-closet for the exclusive use of the occupants (if any)
+- have a suitably located water-closet for the occurpant's exclusive use

-- have, for the exclusive use of the occupants a suitably located fixed bath or shower and wash-hand basin each of which is provided with a satisfactory supply of hot and cold water
+- have, for the occupant's exclusive use a suitably located fixed bath or shower and wash-hand basin each with hot and cold water

 - have an effective system for the draining of foul, waste and surface water